Condensed Matter Physics

 The goal of Steve Garoff's group is to build an understanding of interfacial phenomena on the molecular, microscopic and macroscopic levels.
 Our research presently focuses on wetting, friction, and colloidal forces and draws on a broad range of scientific phenomena such as random field effects, nonequilibrium states, hydrodynamics, and noise in hysteretic systems.

-broadly interested in condensed-matter physics, but particularly in the way that electrons behave when they are subjected to extreme conditions such as ultra-low temperatures and high magnetic fields.
+Benjamin Hunt is broadly interested in condensed-matter physics, but particularly in the way that electrons behave when they are subjected to extreme conditions such as ultra-low temperatures and high magnetic fields.
 Under such conditions, electrons can display striking collective quantum behavior such as superconductivity, fractionalization of charge, and crystallization.
-Currently, his lab is investigating such phenomena by studying
+Currently, his lab is investigating such phenomena by studying:

 The research in Sara Majetich's group focuses on magnetic nanoparticles that have very uniform size distributions.
 The formation of the particles is studied along with their fundamental behavior, and applications of the nanoparticles in data storage media, permanent magnets, and biomedicine are investigated.